PIVOT-Framework/pivotprompts/all-prompts.md

 For the VULNERABILITY ANALYSIS phase of the PIVOT framework, let's perform a pre-mortem on our most promising ideas.

 From the ideation phase, these seem to be our most promising approaches:
 - [List 2-3 ideas you selected from the previous phase]
+- [List 2-3 ideas you selected from the previous phase]
+- [List 2-3 ideas you selected from the previous phase]

 For each approach, please conduct a pre-mortem analysis by assuming the approach has failed completely one year after implementation.
 Generate: